FitzwilliamMuseum/egyptiancoffins/_news/2023-02-10-gharbsoheil_newaniba.md

     image: news/Nubian_displacement.jpg
     caption: Nubian families carry possessions down to the river bank as they leave their homes (image from https://raseef22.net/article/1074777-nubia-and-the-nubians-the-untold-story, accessed 31 October 2024).
   -
+    image: news/Community_elders.jpg
+    caption: Senior members of the Nubian community in Gharb Soheil; from left to right, Amm Bashir, Hussein Shellaly and Haj Omar
+  -
     image: news/Shellaly_stool_broken.jpg
-    caption: Husein Shellaly with very old, sadly broken, stool.
+    caption: Hussein Shellaly with his very old, sadly broken, stool -
-  -
     image: news/Stool_repairs.jpg.jpg
-    caption: Amr Orensa works to fix Husein Shellaly's stool using the replicas of ancient Egyptian tools from the pop-up museum.
+    caption: Amr Orensa works to fix Hussein Shellaly's stool using the replicas of ancient Egyptian tools from the pop-up museum.
   -
     image: news/Shellaly_stool_fixed.jpg
-    caption: Amr and Shellaly with the repaired stool.
+    caption: Amr and Shellaly with the repaired stool -
-  -
     image: news/spice_man_investigates_pop-up.jpg
     caption: Our neighbouring spice stall holder checks out what the pop-up museum is all about, before becoming our biggest advocate.